New Jersey Resources - Earnings Call - Q1 2025

 We're well in our range.
 That's all I can tell you right now.

-Yes.
-Shar, we've purposely have diversified that portfolio and that strategy has been in place for many years and really focused on jurisdictions that are friendly towards solar and supportive in the solar landscape.
-So that has is basically, when you look at the portfolio, we've got 11 megawatts are in service, you got 63 megawatts are in construction, you got about a gigawatt in our project pipeline.
-So robust and certainly quite a bit of investment more than we need for what we projected as CapEx over the next few years.
-As far as kind of the IRA, Currently based on our past safe harbor provisions, we don't see any impacts in the near term project pipeline as we move forward.
+Yeah.
+Shar, we've purposely diversified that portfolio, and that strategy has been in place for many years and really focused on jurisdictions that are friendly towards solar and supportive in the solar landscape.
+So that has basically, when you look at the portfolio, we've got 11 megawatts that are in service.
+You've got 63 megawatts that are under construction.
+You've got about a gigawatt in our project pipeline.
+So robust and certainly quite a bit of investment, more than we need for what we projected as CapEx over the next few years.
+As far as kind of the IRA, currently, based on our Safe Harbor provisions, we don't see any impacts in the near-term project pipeline as we move forward.
 So it's really business as usual and all the metrics that you referenced supporting the business.
 So we're in a good place.

 All right.
 Thanks, Shar.